Los Angeles Personal Injury TRIAL ATTORNEYS

 Claims brought under California’s whistleblower protection laws typically have a one-year statute of limitations from the date of the retaliatory action.

-It’s important to note that there may be exceptions or extensions to the statute of limitations in certain situations, so it’s advisable to consult with our civil rights attorney in Los Angeles who specializes in civil rights law to ensure you understand the applicable deadlines for your particular case.
+It’s important to note that there may be exceptions or extensions to the statute of limitations in certain situations, so it’s advisable to consult with our civil rights attorney in Los Angeles who are knowledgeable in civil rights law to ensure you understand the applicable deadlines for your particular case.

 Call Our Civil Rights Attorney in Los Angeles Now!

-So, if you believe your civil rights have been violated, don’t hesitate to seek the support and counsel of our civil rights attorney in Los Angeles.
+So, if you believe your civil rights have been violated, don’t hesitate to seek the support and counsel of our Los Angeles civil rights attorney.
 Contact us today to schedule a free consultation.

 Contact Us Today!